mpetrunic/web3.js/REVIEW.md

 # Review Guidelines

 Our review guidelines are intended to provide clear steps for PR proposers and reviewers.
+Blem

 Only published PRs will be considered for review.
 Draft PRs will be considered in-progress and not yet ready for review.